kadiiski/symfony-codespaces/README.md

 This repository is pre-configured to work with CodeSpaces, allowing you to easily develop in a cloud-based development environment.
 To set up CodeSpaces for this project, follow these steps:

 1. Create a CodeSpace from this GitHub repository by clicking on the green "Code" button and selecting "Open with CodeSpaces."
-(you can also fork the repository and commit your project changes there as well)
+- you can also fork the repository and commit your project changes there as well)
+- you can also create a separate repository for your project and clone it inside the codespace so you can develop and still commit your code

 3. Wait for the CodeSpace to be created and initialized.